 What is quite incredible here—in fact, totally impossible in worldly terms—is that when grace is operating in us with hope, we are actually…brought into “glory”…precisely through the tribulation/hardship/pressures (thlîpsis).

-That is to say, when the jaws of the vice (a more technical way to describe the actions of thlîpsis from it verbal root, thlibó) begin enclosing us in its grip—at that very point—we “glory.
+That is to say, when the jaws of the vice (a more technical way to describe the actions of thlîpsis from its verbal root, thlibó) begin enclosing us in its grip—at that very point—we “glory.

-Because we know that the thlîpsis will become the precise means through which the Lord will work into us “persevering endurance”:
+Because we know that the thlîpsis will become the very means through which the Lord will work into us “persevering endurance”:

 “And not only that, but we also glory in tribulations (thlîpsis),